-Summer, even with all its warmth, can cause a lot of trouble!
-Excessive heat, severe weather and flooding are just a few concerns that can cause significant stress on your family and pets.
-To help you and your pet enjoy summer to its fullest, we’ve listed some summer pet safety tips.
+Summer in Webster, even with all its warmth, can cause a lot of trouble!
+Excessive heat, severe weather, and flooding are just a few concerns that cause significant stress to your family and pets.
+To help you and your cat or dog enjoy summer to its fullest, our animal hospital team has come up with some summer pet safety tips.

 Fending off Heatstroke

-We all know it gets pretty hot in Texas!
+We all know it gets pretty hot in Webster!
 Yet, while we have the ability to sweat and recognize our limits, your pet is not so lucky.
 They can’t sweat like we do, and they don’t always recognize the dangers of heat.
-Here’s a few pointers for keeping your pets cool in the heat:
+Here are a few pointers for keeping your pets cool in the summer sun:

 - When outside, always make sure they have plenty of shade and water.